-^{} Although appearing earlier in this work, the discussion of Vedic Cosmology is reiterated here and elsewhere in this treatise in order to further clarify this matter.
+\ Although appearing earlier in this work, the discussion of Vedic Cosmology is reiterated here and elsewhere in this treatise to further clarify this matter.

-The union of Purush and Prakriti is the beginning of duality (polarization).
-Prior to this (in the state that follows Mahapralaya)7 there is no duality; there is only the Manifest (Atman/Paramatman) and the Unmanifest (Prakriti) - the distinction between these is unmanifested and hence there is no duality but only Ultimate Reality.
+beginning of duality (polarization).
+Prior to this (in the state that follows Mahapralaya) there is no duality; there is only the Manifest (Atman/Paramatman) and the Unmanifest (Prakriti) - the distinction between these is unmanifested and hence there is no duality but only Ultimate Reality.

 Avidya (Ignorance) begins with the union of Purush and Prakriti.
-It is called Ignorance because in essence Purush and Prakriti are everunited as the Pervader and the Pervaded; hence, there can be no joining or union of that which is eternally inseparable.
+It is called Ignorance because in essence Purush and Prakriti are ever united as the Pervader and the Pervaded; hence, there can be no joining or union of that which is eternally inseparable.
 However, for the sake of the Sport (Lila) of Creation, they are said to be joined.